 The Wizard was also listed in the parts list.

-The museum assembled and sold out of 300 Demonstration Boards on our eBay store which drraws these two patterns on an oscilloscope in XY mode.
-We no longer sell the completed Demonstration Board but we do sell a kit.
+The museum assembled and sold out of 300 Demonstration Boards on our eBay store which draws these two patterns on an oscilloscope in XY mode (we no longer sell the assembled Demonstration Board but we do sell a kit of parts).
 Check our eBay store for details.

 This was a small (1.2 x 2.5 inches) circuit board with a processor and R2R D-to-A converters that will generate patterns on an oscilloscope operating in XY mode.
 The two patterns display alternately for a few seconds each.

 In fact, this demonstrator board looks great even on a competitor's scope as shown in this photo sent to the museum by a happy customer.